 We've split this guide up into sections, one per lens type, but here's our list:

 Which are the best lenses for wedding and event photography?

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

 - 70-200mm f/2.8 telephotos: Perfect for portraits and creative background blur

 - 24-70mm f/2.8 standard zooms: The ideal ready-for-anything lens to keep on the camera

-- 35mm f/1.4 or 1.8: The classic focal length for candid shots, with wide aperture to handle low light and deliver nice background blur
+- 35mm f/1.4 or 1.8: The classic focal length for candid shots, with a wide aperture to handle low light and deliver a nice background blur

 Many of the lenses in this guide are available in more than one lens mount.
 Make sure you order the right one for your camera.